-They are the four third molars that are located in the dental arch of the permanent dentition.
+They are the four third molars located in the dental arch of the permanent dentition.

-It is at this time when the 28 teeth of an adult are generally already in place and the space in the mouth for the wisdom teeth to grow properly is not enough.
+It is at this time when the 28 teeth of an adult are generally already in place, and the space in the mouth for the wisdom teeth to grow correctly is not enough.

-That is why they usually grow crooked, sideways or misaligned and as they emerge they push the other teeth out of alignment and causing problems of agglomeration.
+That is why they usually grow crooked, sideways, or misaligned, and as they emerge, they push the other teeth out of alignment and cause agglomeration problems.

-Although most people have wisdom teeth, it is likely that some of the third molars never develop or become visible.
+Although most people have wisdom teeth, some of the third molars likely never develop or become visible.